Let Me Be Good to You (song)

 "Let Me Be Good to You" is a song written by Kenneth Gamble and Leon Huff and first recorded by Lou Rawls.
 Released as a single, the song reached #11 on Billboard's R&B chart in July 1979.
-The Jones Girls sang background vocals on the recording.
-The song is also the title track of a 1980 album by Rawls.
+The Sweethearts of Sigma sang background vocals on the recording.
+The song is also the title track of a 1979 album by Rawls.